How We Share Our Gifts for Ministry

 How Do We Share Our Gifts for Service

 We are the founding congregation for the local soup kitchen and serve more than 100 women, men, and children twice a week.
 We participate in the local First Friday program, providing space (and community) for artists to showcase their work and offer space for local school children to show their work as well.
 We founded the Clothesline Ministry which provides school uniforms for children and youth.
-This year we provided 22 backpacks, financial support, and bags of school supplies for the local schools.
-We support UMCOR through financial donations and, after the 2017 hurricane season, cleaning buckets and health kits, engaging youth from a local grade school in the project.
-We have a Hat and Mitten Tree in the winter months (literally, hats and mittens are hung on trees outside for whomever would like to have them).
+This year we provided 22 backpacks, financial support, and bags of school supplies for the local schools, additionally, we are collecting personal care items for the Open Door sharing closet at Michigan City High School.
+We support UMCOR (The United Methodist Committee on Relief) through financial and material donations.
+We have a Hat and Mitten Tree called the Warming Tree in the winter months (literally, hats and mittens are hung on trees outside for anyone who would like to have them).